SG-73/GFG-Hackathon/README.md

-#
+# GFG Hackathon – Air Quality Index (AQI) Prediction Web Application

 ### Overview
-This web app allows users to generate AQI predictions based on a number of factors, including City name, PM2.5, PM10, NO, NO2, NOx, NH3, CO, SO2, O3, Benzene, Toluene, and Xylene concentration levels.
+This interactive web application predicts the Air Quality Index (AQI) of different cities based on pollutant concentration levels such as PM2.5, PM10, NO, NO₂, NOx, NH₃, CO, SO₂, O₃, Benzene, Toluene, and Xylene.
-The app is powered by a machine learning model that has been trained on a large dataset of historical AQI data.
-The model takes into account all of the input factors to generate a prediction that is as accurate as possible.
+Powered by a machine learning model trained on historical AQI data, the app delivers accurate predictions and offers insights into air quality conditions across regions.

 ### Purpose
-- Planning outdoor activities
+- To assist users in planning outdoor activities safely.
-- Making informed decisions about air quality
+- To help individuals and organizations make informed decisions about air quality.
-- Tracking trends in air quality over time
+- To enable tracking of air quality trends and variations over time.

-### Features and functionalities
+### Features and Functionalities
-1. **AQI Prediction:** The core functionality of the app is to generate AQI predictions based on user-provided inputs, including city name and pollutant concentration levels.
+1. **AQI Prediction:** Generates AQI predictions based on user-provided inputs, including city name and pollutant concentration levels.
-2. **Input Validation:** To ensure data accuracy, the app validates user inputs, such as city names and pollutant values, to prevent errors or invalid data from being processed.
+2. **Input Validation:** Validates user inputs to ensure accurate and reliable predictions.
-3. **Historical Data Analysis:** The app analyzes historical AQI data to provide insights into air quality trends over time for the selected location.
-This can help users understand seasonal variations and long-term changes.
+3. **Historical Data Analysis:** Analyzes historical AQI data to identify trends, seasonal variations, and long-term air quality patterns.
-4. **AQI Categories and Health Impacts:** The app categorizes the AQI prediction into different levels (e.g., Good, Satisfactory, Moderate, Poor, Very Poor, Severe) and provides information on the associated health impacts, helping users assess the severity of air quality.
+4. **AQI Categories and Health Impacts:** Classifies AQI into standard categories — *Good, Satisfactory, Moderate, Poor, Very Poor,* and *Severe* — with insights on corresponding health impacts.
-5. **Location Selection:** Users can input the name of a specific city or location to obtain AQI predictions for that area, allowing for personalized and location-specific results.
+5. **Location Selection:** Allows users to select or enter a city name to generate location-specific AQI predictions.
-6. **Educational Resources:** The app provides information about AQI, air pollutants, and health precautions to educate users about the significance of air quality.
+6. **Educational Insights:** Provides essential information about AQI components, pollutants, and recommended health precautions.
-7. **Responsive Design:** The app's responsive design ensures that it is accessible and functional on various devices and screen sizes.
+7. **Responsive Interface:** The app features a clean, responsive design accessible on desktops, tablets, and mobile devices.

 ### How to Use the App
-- Enter the name of the city for which you want to generate a prediction.
+1. Enter the name of the city for which you want to generate an AQI prediction.
-- Enter the desired values for all of the input factors.
+2. Provide the pollutant concentration values as inputs.
-- Click the "Calculate" button.
+3. Click the **"Calculate"** button to generate the result.
-- The app will generate a prediction of the AQI for the given location and conditions.
+4. The app will display the AQI value along with its corresponding category and health impact.

-### Prerequisites to run
+### Prerequisites to Run
-- the code (GFG_AQI.ipynb): NIL
+- **Code (GFG_AQI.ipynb):** No dependencies required.
-- the code (AQI_Prediction.py): Streamlit
+- **Code (AQI_Prediction.py):** Requires Streamlit.
-- the web app: NIL
+- **Web App:** No setup required for hosted deployment.